Defence Force wants charges over death of soldier dismissed

 Justice Timothy Brewer advised the court this morning that if classified material was discussed, a special clearance would be needed and the hearing would move to a second closed court in the building.

-The highly technical hearing came to a close this afternoon with Justice Brewer reserving his decision which will be released at a later date.
+The highly technical hearing came to a close this afternoon with Justice Brewer reserving his decision.

 A District Court judge earlier ruled the Health and Safety at Work Act 2015 applied to the fatal incident.